Mide203/Google-Capstone-Project-Cyclistic-bike-share-analysis/README.md

 #### SHARE

 The data visualization was done using Tableau.
-Please see the interactive dashboard by clicking [this](https://public.tableau.com/app/profile/ayomide.onayemi/viz/Bikeshare_17055266326250/Dashboard2)
+Please see the interactive dashboard by clicking [this](https://public.tableau.com/app/profile/ayomide.onayemi/viz/Bikeshare_17055266326250/Dashboard2) and download as a Tableau Workbook

 ![Dashboard 2](https://github.com/Mide203/Google-Capstone-Project-Cyclistic-bike-share-analysis/assets/130792306/f217836a-96d1-4d03-b941-902cb3adb6b1)